LappleApple/awesome-leading-and-managing/Decision-Making.md

 - [Strategic Decisions: When Can You Trust Your Gut?](https://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/strategic-decisions-when-can-you-trust-your-gut) - by McKinsey.
 Takeaway: An interview with psychologist Daniel Kahneman and scientist Gary Klein.
 “Society’s epitome of credibility is John Wayne, who sizes up a situation and says, ‘Here’s what I’m going to do’—and you follow him.
 We both worry about leaders in complex situations who don’t have enough experience, who are just going with their intuition and not monitoring it, not thinking about it.”—Klein.

 - [3 Ways to Ease the Pain of Slow and Frustrating Decision Making](http://corporate-rebels.com/rebellious-practices-distributed-authority/) - by the Corporate Rebels.
 Takeaway: Change your language to imply empowerment; distribute decision-making authority by practice, and push decision making authority down through proper training.

+-[Untangling Your Organization’s Decision Making](https://www.mckinsey.com/business-functions/organization/our-insights/untangling-your-organizations-decision-making) - by Aaron De Smet, Gerald Lackey, and Leigh M. Weiss.
+Takeaway: "The ultimate solution for many organizations looking to untangle their decision making is to become flatter and more agile, with decision authority and accountability going hand in hand."

 - [Why Humble People Make Better Decisions](https://journal.thriveglobal.com/why-humble-people-make-better-decisions-d18e6ad6180a#.hy27xhl36) - by Drake Baer.
 Takeaway: A Duke University research study shows that people with high "intellectual humility" are more open to the information coming their way, as a form of "information sensitivity."
 This means they end up making more informed decisions than those who need to be right and ignore evidence.